sourcebots/sb-vision/README.md

 ## Camera support

-Since each model of camera is different, sb-vision has support for calibrating for different cameras through the standard [OpenCV calibration tool](calibration-tool), which produces an xml calibration file.
+Since each model of camera is different, sb-vision has support for calibrating for different cameras through the standard [OpenCV calibration tool][calibration-tool], which produces an xml calibration file.
 This file is placed in `sb_vision` directory.
 Any extra calibrations can be shipped as part of the package via addition to the `MANIFEST.in` file.